dreamcatcher-tech/network/Inbox/2024-08-07 1217 widget to browse test results.md

 Focus in on a specific test and specific expectation, where you write a transient test file, in a branch, and loop over it endlessly until you get a bot that can pass, possibly with the help of the creator bot.

 Show incomplete runs with runs from any previous versions on disk, and just highlight them in a different color to show prior.

+Runs record needs to store each test, probably by an id, and then record summary and run info against it.
+These results would be piling up as the runs complete, and should be added to the run record file as soon as they are available.

+There is one run record per file, and each test inside it is run the same number of times as all the rest normally.
+A test can be run independently, but this requires a specific focus.
+If the runner chooses to rerun a specific test, then

+A new run record is created whenever the test file changes its hash.

+Summary only applies for each individual test.
+The test file causes many of these to be created.
+The config says how many variations to do for the whole file, but the directly prompted runner can do custom values for each test.